Signs It’s Time to Replace a Roof

 Asphalt shingles are the most common roofing material, and if yours is over 20 years old, we would recommend making plans to have your old roof replaced soon before leaks do occur.

 A leaking roof or signs of water damage is the most telling sign that you need a new roof.
-If there are areas of yellow, brown, or gray-ish stains on your ceiling, mold or mildew spots, or peeling paint near or on the ceiling, we recommend checking your attic for water damage.
+If there are areas of yellow, brown, or grayish water stains on your ceiling, mold or mildew spots, or peeling paint near or on the ceiling or at the top of your walls, we recommend checking your attic for water damage.
+These are tell-tale signs of water damage due to a damaged roof.
 If there is a small area that is leaking, a roof repair may be all you need, but if there are multiple or large areas where the rafters are damp, there's mold growth, or there are other signs of leaking, it's most likely time for a roof replacement.

 Your Roof Is Sagging

 Sagging is most often caused by significant water damage and may be a sign of a rotting roof.
-Water has seeped under the shingles and has gotten trapped over the wooden boards, or roof deck, causing the wood to decay or rot.
-A roof replacement needs to be scheduled as soon as possible to prevent more serious damage from occurring to your home.
+This could mean water has seeped under the shingles and has gotten trapped over the wooden boards, or roof deck, causing the wood to decay or rot.
+A roof inspection needs to be scheduled as soon as possible to prevent more serious damage from occurring to your home.

 To determine if you have a sagging roof, walk back from your home, such as going across the street, and look at the house from several different angles.
-The roof should appear straight and even, and any sagging is generally readily apparent and means you need to replace your roof.
+The roof should appear straight and even, and any sagging is generally readily apparent which means you need to replace your roof.
+While you're there, this is a great time to look for broken shingles, missing shingles, or damaged shingles.

 Asphalt Roof Shingles Are Deteriorating